-Morgan Stanley shares are down 51 percent since the end of 2009 and trade at less than half of book value (MS).
+Morgan Stanley shares are down 51 percent since the end of 2009 and trade at less than half of book value (MS:US).
 Part of the reason for the discount is the low profits at the brokerage amid a trading slump and global economic weakness, said Brad Hintz, an analyst at Sanford C. Bernstein & Co. in New York.
 Morgan Stanley Smith Barney is the world’s largest brokerage by number of financial advisers, with 16,934 as of June 30.

 Chief Executive Officer James Gorman, 54, set a 20 percent pretax-margin goal for the unit soon after he took the New York- based firm’s top job at the start of 2010.
 The margin hasn’t exceeded 12 percent in any quarter since the joint venture was created in 2009, when Citigroup sold 51 percent of the business.
 Morgan Stanley also got the right to buy the rest of the brokerage over time, with 14 percent available this year, 15 percent next year and the final 20 percent in 2014.